Lawliet7129/weatherForecast/README.md

    - **Functionality**: Requests detailed weather information based on latitude and longitude from OpenWeatherMap and formats this data for the frontend.
    - **Rationale**: Centralizing API interactions within this function simplifies the application's error handling and data formatting, leading to more maintainable and robust code.

-### Architectural Strategy

-The application adopts an MVC (Model-View-Controller) pattern typical in web applications, structured as follows:

-- **Model**: Data interaction and API communication are managed through helper functions, which abstract the application's data logic.
-- **View**: The `templates` directory contains `index.html` and `forecast.html`, which render the user interface.
-- **Controller**: Flask routes act as controllers, mediating between user inputs and backend data processing.

-This division ensures a clean separation of concerns, facilitating easier debugging, development, and potential future expansions.